bitspecter/bitspecter-base-theme/README.md

 1. Download the BitSpecter Base Theme files from the repository.
 2. In your WordPress dashboard, go to `Appearance > Themes`.
 3. Click `Add New` and upload the downloaded BitSpecter Base Theme file.
-4. Create a child theme
+4. Create a child theme (optional)

 # Theme Structure